LedgerHQ/btchip-python/README.md

   * On a trusted computer, generate random components using the generate random API of the dongle
   * Install a key containing this component
-  * GPG encrypt this component to yourself, and keep it away
+  * GPG encrypt this component to yourself, and store it where you won't lose it

-If the dongle is stolen, everyone is able to sign using your private keys and steal your coins :(
+However if the dongle is stolen, everyone is able to sign using your private keys (supposing they got their encrypted blobs too) and steal your coins :(

 Creating a context key for paranoid people
 -------------------------------------------